 - assist in getting the most value out of any data

 AI-based technologies include self-driving cars, facial recognition, search suggestions, gaming platforms, algorithms of behavior, mapping applications, Alexa, SIRI, and chatbots.
-The top ten artificial intelligence stocks today according to the stock market news are Nvidia (NVDA), Alphabet (GOOG, GOOGL), Salesforce (CRM), Alteryx (AYX), Amazon.com (AMZN), Microsoft (MSFT), Twilio (TWLO), IBM (IBM), Facebook (FB), and Tencent (TCEHY).
-More about AI stocks can be found at Investor’s Business Daily.
+The top ten inventory management and artificial intelligence stocks today according to the stock market news are Nvidia (NVDA), Alphabet (GOOG, GOOGL), Salesforce (CRM), Alteryx (AYX), Amazon.com (AMZN), Microsoft (MSFT), Twilio (TWLO), IBM (IBM), Facebook (FB), and Tencent (TCEHY).
+More about AI stock management can be found at Investor’s Business Daily.
 There are no boundaries to AI’s achievements with the current technological progress, humans’ curiosity to dig deeper, and the world’s pace.

 With its vast capabilities, AI is highly demanded practically in every existing present-day industry.
 For example, in banking, healthcare, retail, and manufacturing, where it can ensure legal solutions, medical research, patent searches, and risk management, respectively.
 As a result, AI enhances the analytical skills of domains and industries, increases technology’s analytical performance, and eliminates language and economic barriers.
 Also, AI reinforces our abilities to become greater at what we can do, allows us to obtain profound understanding, broaden our vision, excel at memory support, and much more.